maxregnerklos/Greentea/Developer-Guide/Roadmap.md

 Features, like LPT printing, has so small applicability (LPT ports in 2018 anyone?), so can't be considered in any manner real target for Greentea OS team and use case for our users.
-Also, multiply that by a *enormous* number of bugs, hacks and workarounds, which we should fix now, to at least make kernel non-academic project!
+Also, multiply that by a *enormous* number of bugs, hacks and workarounds, which we should fix now, to at least make non-academic project!
 And then improve implementations, **the real things**.
 Otherwise it is a waste of time.

 ---

 ### Feature timings

-Features are highly dependent of Kernel API version.
+Features are highly dependent of the API version.
 Also, the ecosystem defines it's own distribution rules.
 For example: while it *is* possible to run Vulkan API over virtually any (even 20 years old) operating system, no hardware or middleware (LunarG) distributors actually did it.
 Some features also, like native Wi-Fi or BLE support, were non-existent on old versions.
-So we need to declare timings and dependencies for each feature.
+So we need to declare timings and dependencies per feature.